omkarakatta/diftrans/README.md

 ### Compute Transport Cost

-In this trivial example, we should expect that the transport cost is 100% because all the mass was transported due to the treatment.
+In this toy example, we should expect that the transport cost is 100% because all the mass was transported due to the treatment.

 We can compute the transport cost as follows: